 Work Stride supports this important event to highlight what we can do in the workplace to support those employees diagnosed with cancer or are caring for someone with cancer.
 The program also helps managers support their employees while receiving cancer treatment.

 Work is so often tied to a person’s identity and purpose.
 When able, employees overwhelmingly wish to stay at work.
-Managing Cancer at Work supports employers who want to create a workplace culture where employees with a cancer diagnosis know that when they are able to return to work, they will be both welcomed and supported.
+Work Stride supports employers who want to create a workplace culture where employees with a cancer diagnosis know that when they are able to return to work, they will be both welcomed and supported.

 Employers and managers can take several actions to help people living with cancer take control of their health and wellbeing during this transition back to work: